The Princess and the Goblin: Summary

-When Curdie explores the goblins' domain, he is discovered by the goblins and stamps on their feet with great success; but when he tries to stamp on the Queen's feet she is uninjured due to her stone shoes.
-The goblins imprison Curdie, thinking he will die of starvation; but Irene's magic thread leads her to his rescue, and Curdie steals one of the goblin queen's stone shoes.
-Irene takes Curdie to see her great-great-grandmother and be introduced, but she is visible only to Irene.
-Curdie later learns that the goblins are digging a tunnel in the mines towards the king's palace, where they plan to abduct the Princess and marry her to goblin prince Harelip.
+When Curdie explores the goblins' domain, he is discovered by the goblins and stamps on their feet with great success; when he tries to stamp on the Queen's feet she is uninjured due to her stone shoes.
+The goblins imprison Curdie and Irene's magic thread leads her to his rescue.
+Curdie steals one of the goblin queen's stone shoes.
+Irene takes Curdie to see her great-great-grandmother but she is visible only to Irene.
+Curdie learns that the goblins are digging a tunnel in the mines toward the king's palace, where they plan to abduct the Princess and marry her to goblin prince Harelip.
 Curdie warns the palace guards about this, but is imprisoned instead and contracts a fever through a wound in his leg, until Irene's great-great-grandmother heals the wound.

-Meanwhile, the goblins break through the palace floor and come to abduct the princess, but Curdie escapes from his prison room and stamps on the goblins' feet.
-Upon the goblins' retreat, Irene is believed a captive, but Curdie follows the magic thread to her refuge at his own house, and restores her to the king.
-When the goblins flood the mines, the water enters the palace, and Curdie warns the others; the goblins subsequently drown.
-The king asks him to serve as a bodyguard; but Curdie refuses, saying he cannot leave his mother and father, and instead accepts a new red petticoat for his mother, as a reward.
+The goblins come to abduct the princess, but Curdie escapes from his prison and stamps on the goblins' feet.
+He follows the magic thread to Irene's refuge at his own house, and restores her to the king.
+When the goblins flood the mines, the water enters the palace, and Curdie warns the others; the goblins drown.
+The king asks him to serve as a bodyguard; but Curdie refuses, saying he cannot leave his mother and father.
+Instead he accepts a new red petticoat for his mother.

+Publication history

+The Princess and the Goblin was first serialised in the children’s periodical Good Words for the Young, where it appeared between November 1870 and June 1871.
+This was accompanied by a series of 30 illustrations by Arthur Hughes.
+In a letter George MacDonald wrote to his wife, dated to the 25th February 1871, he stated that “I know it is as good a work of the kind as I can do, and I think it will be the most complete thing I have done.”
+Despite this, sales of Good Words for the Young began to slow, which the story was blamed for.
+Strahan, his publisher, stated that it had “too much of the fairy element” in it.
+It was published separately in novel form by Strahan & Co in December 1871, although the publication date was listed as 1872.
+The first American publication also came in 1871 through Routledge, New York.